R-N/akreditasi-wp/wp-content/plugins/wp-nested-pages/readme.txt

 9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 3.2.9 =
+* Security update addressing XSS code vulnerability (Thanks to Artyom Krugov from CleanTalk and Animesh Gaurav from Automaticc)

+= 3.2.8 =
+* Fixes various PHP 8 deprecation warnings when debug is enabled
+* Security update addressing CSRF issue in plugin settings

+= 3.2.7 =
+* Fixes issue with cache and page ordering (Thanks to Felipe Lavín Z.)
+* Security fix in admin customization that allowed possible vulnerability from users with administration-level access with unfiltered_html capabilities.

+= 3.2.6 =
+* Fixes issue where bulk edit disappears when no user roles have been selected

+= 3.2.5 =
+* Adds ability to hide bulk edit functionality on a user-role basis.
+Thanks to Robert Ehrenleitner from PLUS.
+* Adds ability to include basic custom fields in bulk edit through the use of a new filter: nestedpages_bulkedit_custom_fields
+* Various bugs fixed
+* PHP 8.2 compatibility
+* WordPress 6.4 compatibility

+= 3.2.4 =
+* Security update

+= 3.2.3 =
+* Adds the ability to clone the post/page tree in hierarchical post types.
+* Adds option to set the maximum nesting level per post type.
+To configure, visit Settings > Nested Pages > Post Types, and select the post type you'd like to configure.
+The option can be located under the "Maximum Nesting Depth" tab.
+* Fixes bug where nav menu was being added when saving plugin options, even when "Disable menu sync completely" was selected.

+= 3.2.2 =
+* Adds option to default new pages to hide in the generated nav menu.
+* Adds two new filters: "nestedpages_page_listing" & "nestedpages_show_links".
+These filters allow access to add the "Links" interface to post types other than pages.
+* Fixes bug in page tree where toggle arrow was not shown if a hidden page was a child.
+The toggle arrow will still not show if the child list contains only hidden pages.
+In this case, select the "Show Hidden" link to reveal the toggle.
+* Fixes bug in WPML-enabled sites, where the total translation count did not include posts without a source language code.
+* Fixes bug in WPML-enabled sites where the default language post count was not accurate.

+= 3.2.1 =
+* Reverts previous wp_update_post change to prevent server errors on large sites.
+Replaces with optional "nestedpages_use_update_post" filter to enable hook when needed.

+= 3.2.0 =
+* Resolves issue where post_updated action was not firing after reordering of nested view.
+* Adds ability to save a custom URL for pages in the nav menu (Example: outputting an anchor link rather than the page's link).
+To add a custom link, select quick edit, followed by the "Menu Options" tab.
+There is a new "Custom URL" input.
+* Corrects previous version's Yoast indicator display.
+* Fixes bug where padding was not reset correctly when dragging a sub-level item to the primary/main level

+= 3.1.22 =
+* Fixes deprecation notice from new Yoast release

+= 3.1.21 =
+* Fixes issue where Nested Pages menu persists in some instances when "Disable menu completely" is checked/enabled.
+* Tested with WordPress V6
+* Security Updates

+= 3.1.20 =
+* Fixes bug where menu item descriptions (Added in the Appearance > Menus interface) were being removed when synchronizing the Nested Pages menu
+* Removes deprecation notice from authors dropdown in quick edit interface
+* Adds 'nestedpages_row_parent_css_classes' developer filter for filtering css classes output in each row's parent <li> element
+* Adds 'nestedpages_new_post' developer filter for filtering new posts before they are added (through child pages or through the "Add Multiple" interface)

+= 3.1.19 =
+* Fixes dragging/sorting bug introduced in WordPress version 5.9.

+= 3.1.18 =
+* Fixes issue where some custom blocks were not duplicating when cloning a post.

+= 3.1.17 =
+* Adds background saving of post status selection (Selecting "Published" in the post status filter will now persist on page reload)
+* Fixes bugs in admin customization related to addition of menu items added by other plugins
+* Security Update (Thanks to Chloe Chamberland at Wordfence for reporting)

+= 3.1.16 =
+* Includes security updates.
+Thanks to Ram Gall at Wordfence for reporting

+= 3.1.15 =
+* Action added for outputting markup along with the add new/add multiple buttons (nestedpages_top_buttons)
+* PHP 8 deprecation errors corrected
+* Tested with WordPress v5.8

+= 3.1.14 =
+* Additional security enhancements (Thanks Nico Mollet)
+* Developer improvements through added filters and filter usage corrections (Thanks Bjørnar Tollaksen & Alexandre Sadowski)
+* Adds post title filter for customizing title display beyond the_title filter

+= 3.1.13 =
+* Corrects permission issues introduced in previous update

+= 3.1.12 =
+* Includes security updates
+* Fixes bug where posts not appearing when filtering by a non top-level hierarchical taxonomy.
+Allows order sorting while the list is filtered (not parent order)
+* Adds ability to save and synchronize post type archive menu items when using menu sync

 = 3.1.11 =
 * Security Update.